sccn/sccn.github.io/tutorials/04_Import/Channel_Locations.md

 source localization, we strongly suggest that you select the second option, "Use MNI coordinates for the BEM Dipfit model" (the first set of 'BESA' coordinates was designed for a spherical BESA head model, now obsolete).
-Press *OK*.
+Press *Ok*.

 ![](/assets/images/Gui_pop_chanedit2.jpg)

 ### Command-line channel location look up example

 Below, we will build a channel structure using channel labels only, then will call the channel editing window.
-In the Matlab command window,
+In the MATLAB command window,
 type:

 ```matlab